Ostomy Care at Home in SW Fort Worth/Burleson TX

 What does in-home ostomy care include?

 In-home ostomy care includes stoma assessment and monitoring, peristomal skin care, pouching system changes and troubleshooting, patient and family education, and coordination with your physician and ostomy supplier.
-A Registered Nurse performs and documents each visit, keeping your physician informed of any changes in your stoma or skin condition.
+A Registered Nurse performs and documents each visit, keeping your physician informed of any changes in your stoma or surrounding skin condition.

 How soon after ostomy surgery can I start home care?